wp-plugins/user-submitted-posts/readme.txt

 **Features**

-* Let visitors submit posts from anywhere on your site
+* Let visitors submit posts from any post or page with shortcode, or anywhere in your theme with template tag
-* Use template tag or shortcode to display the submission form anywhere
-* Latest version includes customizable captcha and hidden field to stop spam
+* Latest version includes customizable captcha and hidden anti-spam field to stop bots and spam
 * Post submissions may include title, tags, category, author, url, post and image(s)
 * Redirect user to anywhere or return to current page after successful post submission
 * Includes a set of template tags for displaying and customizing user-submitted posts